ruuda/blog/posts/ai-alignment-starter-pack.md

 In 2017 I did not think that AGI was close, and I did not realize that building language models could lead to general intelligence.
-At that time I was working in AI research myself.
-(The research was not fruitful, but I learned a lot.)
 In hindsight,
 it is obvious to me that reducing the loss on text prediction can create intelligence.